 The public offering price per ADS will be substantially higher than the net tangible consolidated book value per ADS prior to this offering.
-Consequently, if you purchase ADSs in this offering at an assumed initial public offering price of \$, the midpoint of the price range set forth on the cover page of this prospectus, you will incur immediate dilution of \$ per ADS from an accounting perspective on a consolidated basis.
+Consequently, if you purchase ADSs in this offering at the initial public offering price of \$12.00, you will incur immediate dilution of \$9.73 per ADS from an accounting perspective on a consolidated basis.
 For further information regarding the dilution resulting from this offering, please see the section entitled "Dilution" in this prospectus.
 This dilution is due in large part to the fact that our earlier investors paid substantially less than the initial public offering price when they purchased their ordinary shares.
 In addition, if the underwriters exercise the overallotment option, you will experience additional dilution.